AlinaaBharde/HackAurora_WebGenius/README.md

-# TASK MANAGER - MERN
+# Project MANAGER - MERN

- The task manager app is a versatile productivity tool that combines task management, to-do lists, and note-taking functionalities.
-Users can efficiently organize, prioritize, and track their tasks, create to-do lists for better task categorization, and take notes for important information.
+ The Project manager app is a versatile productivity tool that combines Project management, to-do lists, and note-taking functionalities.
+Users can efficiently organize, prioritize, and track their Projects, create to-do lists for better Project categorization, and take notes for important information.
 The user-friendly interface, synchronization across devices, reminders, and optional collaboration features make it a comprehensive solution for streamlined productivity.

 # Intrtoduction

- Welcome to our Task Manager App – your all-in-one solution for efficient task management, seamless to-do list organization, and convenient note-taking.
+ Welcome to our Project Manager App – your all-in-one solution for efficient Project management, seamless to-do list organization, and convenient note-taking.
 This application is designed to enhance your productivity by providing a unified platform for managing your daily activities.
 Whether you're an individual striving for personal organization or part of a collaborative team, our app is here to simplify your workflow.
 # Features
-# Task Management :
+# Project Management :

-Create, edit, and delete tasks with ease.
+Create, edit, and delete Projects with ease.

-Specify due dates, priorities, and track task status effortlessly.
+Specify due dates, priorities, and track Project status effortlessly.

-Categorize and filter tasks for a customized and organized view.
+Categorize and filter Projects for a customized and organized view.

 Get notify through the app on bell icon

 # To-Do :

-Create lists to organize tasks based on projects, categories, or any criteria.
+Create lists to organize Projects based on projects, categories, or any criteria.

-Break down tasks into manageable sections for focused execution.
+Break down Projects into manageable sections for focused execution.

 # Notes - Functionality :